strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.1.8+-to-4.1.10.md

 To add the script:

 1. In the `./database/migrations` folder, create a file named `2022.05.10T00.00.00.fill-files-mime-type.js`.
-2. Copy paste the following code in the created file:
+2. Copy and paste the following code into the previously created file:

 ```jsx
 'use strict'